Join the Fight

-Before enrolment in the COVID-19 study, here are some things to consider:
+Before enrolment in the COVID-19 vaccine study, here are some things to consider:

-- Participants will receive a COVID-19 vaccination (either with a vaccine candidate, or with a placebo at the initial stage of the study and then the vaccine candidate later), possibly before they would otherwise be eligible to receive one.
+- Participants will receive a COVID-19 vaccination (either with a vaccine candidate, or with a placebo at the initial stage of the study and then the vaccine approximately 2 months after enrolment.

 - The progress of all participants will be supported every step of the way.